 PSUs vest at the end of the applicable three-year performance period, however the performance factor that determines the number of PSUs that vest is determined by averaging results against target in each year in the performance period.
-Setting yearly performance targets reduces the need for the Corporation to make provisions for adjustments or moderation of macro-economic impacts which may be more likely over a longer term.
+Setting yearly performance targets allows the Corporation to set targets with appropriate stretch and reduces the need for the Corporation to make provisions for adjustments or moderation of macro-economic impacts which may be more likely over a longer term.
 The results in each year, in turn, are determined based upon the level of achievement of each of the performance conditions during that year.
 When setting the three one-year targets, the Governance Committee considers the longer term financial operating model of the Corporation.
 The setting of three one-year targets, as opposed to one three-year target, aligns with the emerging trend among retail organizations to set targets over shorter periods and reflects a retail industry specific incentive design.
 The overall number of PSUs that vest at the end of a performance period range from 0% to 200% of the initial grant as illustrated below: